prisma-labs/graphql-framework-experiment/README.md

 There can only be at most a single `app.ts`/`server.ts`/`service.ts` module in your source tree.

-This module is optional **when** you just have schema modules and so pumpkins already knows how import them into the final build.
+This module is optional **when** you just have schema modules and so graphql-santa already knows how import them into the final build.
 Otherwise you'll need this module to import your custom modules etc.

 ##### Aliases